 These fisheries are managed in accordance with the provisions of the Western Australian Fish Resources Management Act 1994.

-The WAFJA annual reports below provide details on the activities of the WAFJA as well as information on the status of the fisheries managed by the WAFJA.
+Previous annual reports below provide details on the past activities of the WAFJA as well as information on the status of the fisheries.

 The Northern Australian Fisheries Committee (NAFC) is a government officials group representing the Western Australian, Northern Territory, Queensland and Commonwealth agencies responsible for the management of commercial fishing.
 The NAFC meets on an annual basis to consider shared issues of fisheries management, research and compliance across Northern Australia.